Voder-Vocoder

 Possible ideas for conflict: Maybe the effort to restart a space program that will undoubtedly cause short-term deaths.
 Maybe the new space race leads to wars on earth, even as the end of war is within grasp.
 Maybe most Earthicans hate and fear the ETs and do not want to trade with them.
 Maybe once Earthicans find out that they are not “alive” as they understand it (re: culture of life), Earthicans refuse to trade with them.

-Side plot: The explorers mission is—so far—a failure.
+Side plot: The explorers mission is---so far---a failure.
 They have visited half-a-dozen systems in search of more advanced technology.
 So far they have found nothing.
 They and other groups of explorers find a lot of empty systems and some dead civilizations (most died off with a nuclear holocaust, others at other stages in civilization).
-Several declined civilizations (These are tough for the explorers: they must spend a lot of time and become archaeologists in search of tech they don’t know exists or not.)
+Several declined civilizations (These are tough for the explorers: they must spend a lot of time and become archaeologists in search of tech they don't know exists or not.)
 And several civilizations like earth, that have become stagnate.
 As much as they act indifferent to the humans, they are secretly collecting as much information as possible (TV signals, later they tap into the Internet (how?)).

 Bibliography: